Using Terraform Cloud with CDKTF Python Projects

 CLI: Securely inject the TFC token into the execution environment.

-export TFE_TOKEN="<your_tfc_api_token>"
+export TFE_TOKEN=""

 CLI: Validate type boundaries against the project entry point.

-pipenv run python -m mypy main.py
+python -m mypy main.py --strict

 2. State Backend Mapping & Workspace Isolation